Publication: 4th August 2022 – Moonflower Books

 I really enjoyed reading The Lost Diary of Samuel Pepys.
 The characters are well-drawn and I really liked the female characters that the author depicts as strong and feisty.
 Samuel Pepys is a fascinating protagonist.
 In his diary, he recounts the historical and political events of the time, but we also get a glimpse into his personal life as he reports his infidelities and his worries about his health.
 He is really a diligent diarist and a scrupulous detective.

 The Lost Diary of Samuel Pepys is a fast-paced, suspenseful, and riveting historical thriller full of political intrigue, suspense, and fantastic characters, the perfect read for all fans of historical mysteries!

-A huge thank you to Sofia and Midas PR for inviting me to join the blog tour and providing me with a proof of this captivating novel.
+A huge thank you to Midas PR for providing me with a proof of the novel.

 Jack Jewers is a filmmaker and writer, passionate about history.
 His career has been spent telling stories across every form of media, and his body of work includes film, TV, and digital media.
 His films have been shown at dozens of international film festivals, including Cannes, New York, Marseille, Dublin, and London’s FrightFest, garnering multiple accolades, including an award from the Royal Television Society and a nomination from BAFTA Wales for Best Short Film.
 The Lost Diary of Samuel Pepys is his first novel.